 The Joint Polar Satellite System (JPSS) is the nation’s advanced series of polar-orbiting environmental satellites.
 Considered the backbone of the global observing system, JPSS satellites circle Earth from pole to pole and cross the equator 14 times daily—providing full global coverage twice a day.

-JPSS satellites provide sophisticated meteorological data and observations of atmosphere, ocean, and land for short-term, seasonal, and long-term monitoring and forecasting.
+JPSS satellites provide sophisticated meteorological data and observations of atmosphere, ocean, and land for daily and long-term monitoring and forecasting.
 NOAA’s National Weather Service uses this data to increase the accuracy of forecasts three to seven days in advance of a severe weather event.
 These forecasts allow for early warnings and enable emergency managers to make timely decisions to protect American lives and property, including ordering effective evacuations.

 JPSS satellites also provide support for zero- to three-day operational forecasting.
 JPSS data are particularly important in polar regions where other observational data are sparse.
 In Alaska, JPSS provides critical data for nearly all of the weather forecasting for aviation, as well as for the economically vital maritime, oil, and gas industries.

-As the nation’s polar-orbiting satellite fleet, JPSS also enables scientists and forecasters to study long-term climate trends by extending the more than 30-year satellite data record.
+JPSS also enables scientists and forecasters to study long-term climate trends by extending the more than 30-year satellite data record.

 Information from JPSS satellites supports every aspect of NOAA’s mission, ensuring a more “Weather-Ready Nation,” healthy coasts, resilient coastal communities, and adapting and mitigating climate change.

-Satellites in the JPSS constellation gather global measurements of conditions in the atmosphere, oceans, and on land—including temperature, moisture, clouds, rainfall, dense fog, volcanic ash, fire locations, smoke plumes, vegetation, snow and ice cover, and ozone.
+Satellites in the JPSS constellation gather global measurements of conditions in the atmosphere, in the oceans, and on land—including temperature, moisture, clouds, rainfall, dense fog, volcanic ash, fire locations, smoke plumes, vegetation, snow and ice cover, and ozone.